eni6ma/Fundamental-Cryptography/Flow.md

     H -->|Acceptance or rejection of proof| D
 ```

-This mermaid diagram illustrates a basic Zero-Knowledge Proof (ZKP) algorithm, including the commitment stage.
+This   diagram illustrates a basic Zero-Knowledge Proof (ZKP) algorithm, including the commitment stage.
 The Prover first selects a secret value and computes a commitment to it.
 This commitment is then sent to the Verifier, who verifies it.
-After verification, the Prover generates a response based on a challenge from the Verifier and sends it back.
+The Verifier then sends a challenge back to the Prover.
+After receiving the challenge, the Prover computes a response based on it and sends it back to the Verifier.
 Finally, the Verifier verifies the response and either accepts or rejects the proof.

 ```mermaid
 sequenceDiagram